Things To Do In Henley-On-Thames

 Visit The River & Rowing Museum

+If you are interested in the history of rowing, The River & Rowing Museum is one of the best places to see in Henley on Thames for you.
 This is a brilliant and welcoming museum on the banks of the River Thames.
 The River and Rowing Museum has a permanent display dedicated to the story of rowing and Henley’s signal role in this, the history of the town, and the work of artist John Piper.
 There’s a programme of temporary exhibitions and family-friendly events.
 The museum has a shop, café and (hurrah) free parking.

 Take The Thames Path

+If you aren't sure what to do in Henley-on-Thames, there are always stunning walks to enjoy.
 The Thames Path follows the famous river for 184 miles.
 The walk starts in the Cotswolds and finishes in London, passing through many beautiful places, including Henley, on the way.
 One of the loveliest sections of the route is the 8.7 mile stretch between Henley and Marlow.
 It takes in Hambleton Lock and Hurley, before finishing in the pretty town of Marlow.
 If you don’t fancy retracing your footsteps, it’s about half an hour by bus back to Henley.

 Or Ride On The River